Roald Bradstock: Biography

 In the Spring of 2010 Bradstock was appointed Legacy Ambassador in the UK for the Youth Sport Trust's 2012 Sports Colleges Legacy Program.
 This appointment came after working with the Youth Sport Trust for 2 years.
 During that time he gave lectures and workshops at dozens of Sports Colleges around England on the connection between Sport and Art.
 On 2 June 2012 in Clermont, Florida Bradstock competed in his first competition as a 50-year-old.
 The result: He smashed the M50 World Age Group Record with a 700 javelin by over 5 metres with a throw of 76.15m.
 The previous record was 71.01m thrown in 2007.
 Three weeks later on 23 June 2012 Roald Bradstock threw in his 8th Olympic Trials in Birmingham, England.
 His first throw was another M50 World Age Group Record this time with an 800g javelin.
 His throw of 72.78m was over a 7-meter improvement on the existing World Record.
 The previous record was 65.76m held by Larry Stuart in 1988.
 Bradstock's throw won him a silver medal at the trials where he was not only the oldest athlete in any event but became the oldest medalist in any event in 76 years since 1936.
+In 2013 Bradstock was one of three contemporary British artists (the other two being Bill Jacklin and Maggi Hambling) included in UK’s National High school GCSE (General Certificate of Secondary Education) Fine Art Exam (Question 7 Movement – slides 22, 23, 24 & 25).
+Marcel Duchamp, Henri Matisse, William Turner and the Italian Futurists Umberto Boccioni, Luigi Russolo, Carlo Carra, Giacomo Balla and Gino Severini were the other artists in this section.

 In late November, 2015 Bradstock became the Executive Director of the Art of the Olympians (AOTO) and the Al Oerter Foundation (AOF).
 In March 2016, the ten year anniversary of AOTO, Bradstock launched a global campaign and search to find new Olympian and Paralympian artists to join the organization.
 He first made the announcement on BBC Radio Two and then on CNN's World Sport.
 On April 25, 2017, International Olympic Committee President (IOC), Thomas Bach, appointed Bradstock to the Olympic Culture and Heritage Commission.